zettrik/ring_the_bell/README.md

 ## Game Principle
 ### Rules
+The goal of this game is to climb the ladder and ring the bell.
+But you won't climb alone.
+You have to be fast as a team.

+The ladder has ten random blinking lights.
+Every player has a gamepad with three blinking buttons.
+They also change the color at random.
+In one moment a color will settle on the ladder as one the gamepads.
+Press as fast as you can all buttons with same color.
+All of you have to hit the right button just in time to climb one step up.

+If one of you ist too slow, the next round will start at the same level.
+If one of you hits a wrong button, you fall one step down.

+Start of the game will be easy and you might climp up quickly.
+But then some unforseen things will happen.

+Will you reach the top and ring the bell?

 ## Pyglet Prototype
-There ist a software prototype of the game for easier development and testing the rules.
+There is a software prototype of the game for easier development, testing the rules and joy of gameplay.

 It uses pyglet as game engine.
 To use the prototype under Debian Linux run the following commands:
 ```
 cd prototype
 apt install python3-pip